DiamondPG/StatsApp/docs/Technical Docs/ErrorCodes/L01IS.md

 # L01IS

-This error code shows up during the `InitializeSettings()` function in the launcher.
+This error code occurs during the `InitializeSettings()` function in the launcher.
 An exception is accompanied with this error.

 ## Probable Causes